bllanos/lean-rust-ffi/README.md

 A program written in a functional programming language combines a pure functional core with a surrounding runtime that executes side effects (see [_Functional Programming in Lean_](https://lean-lang.org/functional_programming_in_lean/Hello___-World___/Running-a-Program)).
 Working on both the runtime (in a systems programming language such as Rust) and pure functional core of a program (in a pure functional language such as Lean) leads to better results than working only within the core, for the following reasons:

-1. The runtime has some built-in overhead because it needs to run arbitrary programs.
+1. The default runtime of a functional programming language has some built-in overhead because it needs to run arbitrary programs.
 This is a "curse of generality".
 A runtime that can make assumptions about the program it is running can work more efficiently.

    For example, when the core opens a file, the runtime must keep track of references to the file to [avoid closing the file until after all references expire](https://lean-lang.org/functional_programming_in_lean/Hello___-World___/Worked-Example___--cat).
-If the runtime instead knew which file to open, invoked a function from the core on data from the file (not on the file itself), and closed the file immediately afterwards, it would not need file handle reference tracking.
+If the runtime instead knew which file to open, invoked a function from the core on data from the file (not on the file itself), and closed the file immediately afterwards, then the runtime would not need to track file handle references.

 2. Customizing the runtime provides a greater level of control over how a program executes, and allows parts of the runtime to be removed if it is known that the program will not use them.